goldlabel-apps/goldlabelopensource/gatsby/src/markdown/home.md

 #### WordPress

 WordPress, while highly customizable through themes and plugins, may require more effort to achieve certain design and functionality goals, and developers may need to navigate a more extensive codebase.

+When comparing static site generation with Goldlabel to WordPress for a company website aiming to rank well in Google, several business-related factors come into play